Elevate ordinary green beans with a Caesar salad twist. This dish is irresistible with creamy homemade dressing and a crunchy topping.

 - Add to a brunch spread with Mushroom and Brie Quiche and roasted fingerling potatoes.

-- Serve as a side dish with pork tenderloin, meatloaf, or chicken cutlets.
+- Serve as a side dish with cast-iron pork tenderloin, meatloaf without eggs or breadcrumbs, or this Italian chicken cutlet recipe.

 - Pair with a BBQ Bacon Chicken Brioche sandwich or BBQ Bacon-Wrapped Shrimp.